Library Card Information

 1.)
 Go to any public library in Delaware to get a library card application.

 (Your card is good at all of the public libraries in Delaware – we have a shared library catalog and patron database.)
-Or print out an application from your Computer.
+Or print a Library Card Application from your Computer.

 2.)
 Fill out a Library Card Application and turn it into your local library.